 - Core and shred your cabbage.
 I used the grating plate on my food processor to save time with this step.
 The finer you shred your cabbage, the faster it will ferment.

 - Put your cabbage in a large bowl and sprinkle with the salt.
 Stir and pound the cabbage for at least 10 minutes.
-The cabbage should release a lot of juice, creating a salty brine.
+The cabbage should release a lot of liquid, creating a salty brine.

 - Stir in the juniper berries and caraway seeds.
 (No worries if you do not have these, they are optional but nice.)